 Before writing an assignment, you need to find relevant and reliable information first.
 After gathering information, the next step is to evaluate it to ensure it is correct for your assignment.

-- After all the needed information is gathered, bring it altogether and start writing your assignment.
+- After all the needed information is gathered, bring it all together and start writing your assignment.

 - Using your outline, compose your first draft.